Yoast/developer/docs/customization/myYoast/apis/subscription-api.md

 A site has a valid license for a product when the site has any connected `active` or `pending-cancel` subscription in MyYoast, that grants access to that product.

-The response of the license check will always include a download url for the latest version of the plugins the user has access to.
+The response of the license check will always include a download URL for the latest version of the plugins the user has access to.

 ### Connecting a site to subscriptions.